 How to Deal With Narcissistic Grandmothers

-Below are some tips for dealing with a narcissistic grandmother:
+Here are some tips for dealing with a narcissistic grandmother:

 - Set boundaries and distance yourself: Setting healthy boundaries and pulling back is necessary, especially with narcissists who are toxic, manipulative, or abusive.
 This might mean only seeing and talking to a grandmother occasionally, not staying with them when you visit, or learning how to say ‘no’ when they insert themselves into your life.
+Similarly, be cautious about accepting her generosity, such as gifts or favors, since there’s often an expectation attached.

-- Don’t fall for their tricks: A big component of boundary setting is an internal process of deciding what to worry about, feel guilty for, or pity someone for.
+- Don’t fall for her tricks: A big component of boundary setting is an internal process of deciding what to worry about, feel guilty for, or pity someone for.
 Don’t give into feelings of self-doubt when you start to feel bad about something your grandmother has said or done.

 - Keep visits short and sweet to avoid conflict: Maintaining a cordial and pleasant relationship with a narcissist can help a person stay focused on the positives.
-For example; plan to see your grandmother only on holidays; keep your conversations focused on neutral topics; or plan fun activities together to keep family time enjoyable and drama-free.
+For example, plan to see your grandmother only on holidays; keep your conversations focused on neutral topics; or plan fun activities together to keep family time enjoyable and drama-free.

 When to Seek Professional Help